-Board of Commissioners and Management Racine Water and Wastewater Utilities Racine, Wisconsin
+Racine Water and Wastewater Utilities Racine, Wisconsin

-In planning and performing our audit of the financial statements of the Racine Water and Wastewater Utilities as of and for the year ended December 31, 2021, in accordance with auditing standards generally accepted in the United States of America, we considered the entity's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control.
+In planning and performing our audit of the financial statements of the business-type activities of the Racine Water and Wastewater Utilities (Utilities) as of and for the year ended December 31, 2022, in accordance with auditing standards generally accepted in the United States of America, we considered the entity's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the entity's internal control.